Cervical screening for healthcare providers

 Since the National Cervical Screening Program was introduced in 1991, there is greater knowledge and understanding about the development of cervical cancer and new technologies and testing capabilities have been developed.
 Everything that has changed as part of the Renewal and resources to help educate your patients can all be found right here.

 As part of the National Cervical Screening Program Renewal, a National Cancer Screening Register (NCSR) has been created by the Australian Government Department of Health.
-South Australia's current register will work in a partnership with the NCSR.
-Data will be introduced to the new register in a phased approach.
+South Australia's current register is working in partnership with the NCSR.

 The partnership will continue to operate under the South Australian Public Health Act 2011 and will comply fully with South Australian privacy requirements.